dcasota/vesxi-on-azure-scripts/README.md

 Keep in mind the operational economy for realworld physical hardware.
 It doesn't end with nested hypervisors.
 If you run into issues with a nested lab, give up or try to fix it on your own support.
 Running an ESXi VM on top of Azure pursues the following goals:
 - learn in pairs.
 As example, if you know how to create from an ISO an .vhd data disk, try to find similarities to previous achievements of making a bootable usb medium.
 - pay more attention to interoperability and capabilities history.
 Disk formats like .vhd or .vhdx (conectix/Microsoft), .vmdk or .ova (VMware) or .vdi (Oracle) offer vendor specific benefits.
 There is no common cloud interchange disk format, but it became possible easily to export a disk as different formats.
 - code Azure and VMware functions step by step.
-Be pragmatic with GUI interactions.
+Be pragmatic with findings from user interface interactions or results.
 - document the findings

 # ```prepare-disk.sh```